Eagle Trace Park Master Plan Improvements

 Last Updated: 05/28/2020

-These improvements are anticipated to be installed in 2020 and include construction of open spaces for active/passive recreation, paths, a half basketball court, sun shelter, and a playground.
-As part of construction of these improvements, Madison Parks will hold an additional playground meeting.
+These improvements are anticipated to be installed in 2020 and include the construction of open spaces for active/passive recreation, paths, a half basketball court, sun shelter, and a playground.
+As part of the construction of these improvements, Madison Parks held an additional playground meeting.
 Plans for the proposed playground were presented to the neighborhood in November 2018 as part of the Eagle Trace Park Master Plan process.

 Thursday, November 7, 2019 at 6:00 pm - Fire Station 12 (400 South Point Drive)

 - Playground Equipment Options (Burke) - as presented on May 20, 2019

 - Playground Equipment Option (Playworld)

 - Playground Equipment Option Three (Little Tykes)

 - Final Playground Equipment Design: This design reflects requests from neighborhood representatives as outlined above.
 Accommodating these requests required slight adjustments to the configuration and elements including the following: